billyrrr/gravitate-backend/README.md

 From looking through hundreds of posts in Facebook carpooling groups to spending an unreasonable amount of money on rideshare applications such as Uber and Lyft, finding reliable and affordable transportation to Los Angeles International Airport (LAX) from San Diego can be a nightmare for students looking to return home during school breaks.
 International students attending UCSD often choose to fly home from LAX instead of San Diego International Airport (SAN) due to the vast difference in airfare, and must decide between largely inefficient modes of transportation such as taking the train or finding rideshare drivers who are willing to make the long trip to the airport.
 In addition, current rideshare services such as Uber and Lyft do not offer options to carpool with others who are also traveling long distances.
 To accommodate for these issues our Android application “Gravitate” will provide a platform for users to group up with each other, coordinate long-distance trips to the airport, and split the cost efficiently among the group.

-In particular, Gravitate will be useful for students within the same area who are looking to carpool to a shared location.
-By matching users together that are going to the same destination (LAX), Gravitate will allow users to split the cost of the ride and save up to fifty-percent of the fare as opposed to riding alone.
-Since Gravitate matches users before the trip to minimize time delays, it also eliminates the need to make numerous stops along the way to pick up random riders; a feature that Uber offers to reduce travel costs but severely compromises time efficiency.
-As a result of core functionality such as grouping users together and pre-planning trips Gravitate aims to save users both time and money.

-Gravitate’s algorithms provide a method for grouping a user with other users based on similar flight times and proximity of pick-up locations by simply having the user upload their itinerary, flight number, or flight time.
-The user can then expect to be placed in a chat room alongside users with similar travel parameters where they can exchange information, coordinate the Uber or Lyft ride, and get a price estimate for the trip to LAX.
-By having the user’s flight details, the app will be able to send the user an update on their ride based on flight delays instantly, before they are even notified by the airline.
-In addition, the app will give users up-to-date ride information in the chatroom so that users will have ample time to prepare for pick-ups, providing users reassurance on a stressful day of traveling.

-While grouping users together is a main feature of Gravitate, it also provides many extra features that Uber and Lyft cannot match.
-For example, by requiring that users login with their UCSD Google account, users can feel a sense of security knowing that they won’t be riding with complete strangers.
-Even if users don’t know know each other well, Gravitate’s user rating system will encourage users to treat each other respect, making as secure as possible.
-Also, with the ability to allow users to specify the number of bags they are carrying, Gravitate will automatically suggest an UberXL (a larger vehicle) to ensure no user’s belongings are forgotten.
-Since getting back to school from the airport is just as important as getting to the airport, Gravitate will also provide a function for users with a similar arrival time at LAX to be grouped in rides back to UCSD.
-These features will make Gravitate the ultimate affordable transportation service for UCSD students.

-Ultimately, Gravitate is an app that aims to streamline the process of transportation for students.
-With the help of our app, students will no longer have to spend countless hours browsing through bulletin posts for rideshares or have to pay unreasonable amounts of money for an unshared Uber trip to LAX.
-Gravitate will help students not only save time by connecting them with others who have similar flight times but also save money by splitting the cost of transportation to LAX.
-With plans of extending from just airports to sporting events, concerts, etc., Gravitate will make every student’s journey more affordable, regardless of where they’re going.

 ## Gravitate By Team VIBE